ElixirTeSS/docs/TeSS_docs/accounts/provider.md

 ## Registering content providers

 Content providers can be created by any registered user.
-New providers must be approved by an administrtor.
+New providers must be approved by an administrator.
 [TBC] ❓

 To register a content provider: